josephryan/phylotocol/README.md

 ### Example

-An example of a *phylotocol* is available [here](https://github.com/josephryan/2017-SpongeParaHoxAnalyses/blob/master/00-PhylogeneticsProtocol_v1.0.pdf).
+An example of a project that uses *phylotocol* is available [here](https://github.com/josephryan/2017-SpongeParaHoxAnalyses/).

 ### License